Skip to main content

 To write a query and create a scheduled search, do the following:

-1. Write a search query that contains the following mandatory fields, as described in the AWS Security Hub documentation:
+1. Write a search query that contains the following mandatory fields, as described in the AWS Security Hub CSPM documentation:

 "finding_time", "resource_type", "resource_id", "title"